freedesktop/zeitgeist/test/test-engine-extension.rst

     >>> engine.extensions.load(set) # doctest:+ELLIPSIS
     Traceback (most recent call last):
       ...
-    TypeError: Unable to load <type 'set'>, all extensions have to be subclasses of <...Extension'>
+    TypeError: Unable to load <type 'set'>, all extensions must be subclasses of <class '...Extension'>

 Also, if an extension does not define any public method a ValueErro is raised